kalexandriabond/loki_1/session_procedure.md

 run MRI QC

+transfer perceptual criterion data to repo

 at end of each week of sessions:

 * calculate earnings for the week and update [lab payment record](https://docs.google.com/spreadsheets/d/11m9hg-KEXn1QQvynQl8Gkf-oTHfsS2UBmgzRibMJXZU/edit#gid=0)
 * ask participant to complete: w9 + HSRP form + electronic funds transfer form
 * email forms with IRB approval letter to Tisha
-* get email endorsement of forms from participant in lieu of physical signature
+* get email endorsement of forms from participant & Tim in lieu of physical signature